-The previous target of 70 per cent has been removed for this KPI (from this report onwards), based on current international guidelines1 which recommend a more individualised approach to vascular access for renal patients requiring haemodialysis.
+The previous target of 70 per cent has been removed for this KPI (from this report onwards), based on current international guidelines which recommend a more individualised approach to vascular access for renal patients requiring haemodialysis.
 This was supported by Victorian data collected by SCV through the Central Venous Catheter Questionnaires submitted by Victorian hub renal services from January 2020.

 The inclusion criteria changed for KPI 2 from 1 January 2020, to include patients with a failed transplant or those transferring from PD to maintenance HD.
-As a result, the data has been shown for a six-month rolling average to capture the relevant time period.

-Percentage of planned maintenance HD patients that successfully used an arteriovenous vascular access at first HD treatment for 2018 to 2020 (6-month rolling average)
+Percentage of new planned maintenance HD patients that successfully used an arteriovenous vascular access at first HD treatment for 2018 to 2020 (12-month rolling average)

 Note: Results showing trend over time: based on 6-month rolling averages for the previous 3 years.
-2020 (Jan 20 - Jun 20), 2019 (Jan 19 - Jun 19) and 2018 (Jan 18 - Jun 18).
+2020 (Jan 20 - Dec 20), 2019 (Jan 19 - Dec 19) and 2018 (Jan 18 - Dec 18).

 The inclusion criteria changed for this KPI 2 from 1 January 2020, to include patients with a failed transplant or those transferring from PD.
-As a result, the data has been shown for a six-month rolling average to capture the relevant time period.

-1 Lok CE, Huber TS, Lee T, et al. KDOQI Vascular Access Guideline Work Group.
+Lok CE, Huber TS, Lee T, et al. KDOQI Vascular Access Guideline Work Group.
 KDOQI clinical practice guideline for vascular access: 2019 update.
 Am J Kidney Dis.
 2020;75(4)(suppl 2):S1-S164.